• Skip to main content

 You simply whisk the butter/ghee with sugar and mix it in with the flour and semolina.
 This dough is refrigerated for a little bit to make it firm.
 It is then shaped into little balls and flattened slightly before baking.

 Ghee is an important ingredient here as it imparts its unique nutty flavour and aroma.
 Having said that, you can use butter too.
 I ran out of ghee, so butter was used here.
 Unsalted is recommended but I really don't mind using the salted variety sometimes.
 We quite enjoy the sweet savoury taste in our bakes.
-Honestly, I think it is alright to deviate from the authentic recipes to pander to your tastes and preferences.
+Honestly, I think it is alright to deviate from authentic recipes to pander to your tastes and preferences.

 They are lightly spiced with cardamom and sometimes saffron too.
 Nuts like pistachios or almonds are sprinkled on top.
 Dried rose petals are used in this recipe as I just love that flavour.
 A small portion of sooji/semolina is mixed in the flour to add texture.
 This also makes the nankhatai a bit crispy.